awslabs/aws-ddk/docs/release/latest/how-to/ddk-configuration.markdown

 ## Resource Specific Configuration
-Resource specific configuration can be set in `Configurator` within the `resources{}` object of any given environment.
+Resource specific configuration can be set in `Configurator` within the `resources` object of any given environment.
 For example given a configuration:
 ```json
 {
     "environments": {